pxlman/pxlman.github.io/content/Posts/Assembly-Crash-Course/index.md

 ---

-# 🛰️ Assembly-Powered Web Server — Expanded Writeup
+# 🛰️ Assembly Web Server

 You can do the task with solving the challenge in module `Building a web server` in dojo `Computing 101` in [pwn.college](https://pwn.college/).
 The original code is [here i think](./web-server.s).